Bob McDonnell: Endorsements

-Governor of Virginia
+Governor of Virginia (2010–2014)

-On January 16, 2010, McDonnell was inaugurated as the 71st governor of the Commonwealth of Virginia, succeeding Kaine as governor.
+On January 16, 2010, McDonnell was inaugurated as the 71st governor of the Commonwealth of Virginia, succeeding Democratic Gov. Tim Kaine.
 This was the first inaugural ceremony to occur on the newly renovated steps of the Virginia State Capitol.
 In keeping with tradition, McDonnell signed executive orders after taking the oath.
 Instead of keeping with a 30-year practice by signing an executive order banning discrimination in state employment (which he later signed on February 5), McDonnell signed orders establishing a Commission on job creation and a Virginia Commission on Government Reform and Restructuring.

 Two of McDonnell's appointments drew criticism.
 On May 7, 2010, McDonnell appointed Fred Malek to chair the 31-member advisory commission on reforming state government created by one of his initial executive orders.
 On May 10, 2010, several Democratic members of the Legislature criticized the appointment due to Malek's controversial actions while personnel director in the Nixon administration and due to a 2007 SEC investigation settlement.
 On May 25, 2010, McDonnell was asked about the Malek appointment, and stated that he was unaware of Malek's role in the Nixon administration, a remark which State Senator A. Donald McEachin (D-Richmond) told The Washington Post that McDonnell's claim was "absolutely stunning and, frankly, beyond belief."
 McDonnell also nominated Robert C. Sledd to Secretary of Commerce and Trade, but withdrew the nomination in the face of bipartisan opposition prompted by Sledd's refusal to give up paid outside corporate directorships.

 On January 27, 2010, McDonnell delivered the Republican response to President Barack Obama's State of the Union Address.
 The response was delivered to GOP lawmakers, and invited friends in the chamber of the Virginia House of Delegates.
 Critics argued that the use of House chamber for McDonnell's speech did not comply with House Rule 82.

 After his election as governor, McDonnell shifted his fundraising activities to his "Opportunity Virginia PAC" which raised $1,194,934 through June 2010.
 Many of the donations came from industries regulated by the state.